-Now that we acquire the knowledge on the question “Where is Mount Everest?” or the Location of Mount Everest.
+Now that we acquire the knowledge of the question “Where is Mount Everest?” or the Location of Mount Everest.
 So let’s talk more about the mountains.
 Mountain is a large landform that rises above the surrounding land in a limited area, usually larger than hills and covered with snow.
-The tectonic forces or volcanism forms mountains.
+The tectonic forces or volcanism form mountains.
 The higher elevation in the mountain region has a colder climate than that of the sea level.
 Mountains are more used for resource extraction and recreation such as climbing and skiing.
 There are three types of mountains: volcanic, fold, and block.
-When the piles of earth crust move, crumple and dive it results in the formation of mountains.
+When the piles of earth’s crust move, crumple, and dive it results in the formation of mountains.

 What Country is Mount Everest In?